 Bodhgaya has two seasons in terms of tourism – winter and summer – but four climatic periods – winter, summer, monsoon and post-monsoon.

-Root Institute's spiritual programme is now planned to span an extended season from early September through April.
+Root Institute's spiritual programme is now planned to span an extended season from mid-September through March.

 Winter – the high season